Looking to make the most out of your trip to Florence? Look no further!

 17. Visit Florence’s Churches

 Another tip for visiting Florence is to visit some of the city’s many churches.
 There is more to Florence than the Duomo, however magnificent it is.
-Florence has so many interesting churches, some of which are under the radar hidden gems.
+The city is overflowing with interesting churches, some of which are under the radar hidden gems.

 If you’re an early bird, many churches open very early at 7:00 am or so.
 If you’re looking to maximize your sightseeing, you can head to a church or two of your choice before the major attractions open at 9:00 am.

 Santa Croce is just stuffed with artistic treasures.
 The basilica has one of the greatest assemblages of paintings, sculptures, and funereal tombs in existence.

 You can admire frescos by Giotto and sculptures by Donatello.
 You can also pay your respects to Michelangelo, who is buried there.